-The LIONs Act of 2025 increases the maximum loan amounts for small businesses and development companies.
+The LIONs Act of 2025 significantly increases the maximum loan amounts available through the SBA's 7(a) loan program and development company loans.

 Thom Tillis